xaur/decred-news/guidelines.md

 Community is the greatest asset.
 Highlight community initiatives (projects, articles) and intelligence (discussions).

+For direct voting system like Decred, accurate information is critical for making good decisions.

 ## Workflow

 On a high level, DJ uses GitHub to coordinate incremental creation of documents.